agathis-project/salix-arctica/README.md

 - I2C-TRUNK root circuit is compliant with Agathis Trunk Standard.

 - I2C-TRUNK has uP as master for:
-  - card id eeprom installed on root and branches
+  - card id EEPROM installed on root and branches
   - uC
   - I2C devices installed on branches

-- uC and card id eeprom are supplied from VSB3P3 rail which is always ON;
+- uC and card id EEPROM are supplied from VSB3P3 rail which is always ON;
-  this allows uC access to the eeprom in stand-by state.
+  this allows uC access to the EEPROM in stand-by state.

 - level translation and power down separation between VSB3P3 and V3P3 sides of the I2C-TRUNK are implemented with Q2A,B n-MOSFET: